mubashir-ul-islam/Background-Extraction/README.md

-# Background Extraction using python
+# Background Extraction using python (SVD application)

 This Repository contain python code to extract background from a video output from still camera.
 Python file `colour_background.py` contains the code of extracting background.